rootscript/houHow/README.md

 - I need to spend more time in this totally free app.

 #### TiddlyMap - Map drawing and topic visualization for your TiddlyWiki.
-- This may end up being a winner
+- This may end up being a winner, as the split screen wiki editor with

 ---